jlab-sensing/wadar/01_dsp/dspml_pipeline/data/README.md

 Placeholder so that the data folder propagates to git.
-Data is made available upon request.
-Please contact the maintaners.
+Example data can be found at https://huggingface.co/datasets/ericdvet/wadar-soil-compaction.